 Bright & Beautiful Therapy Dogs COVID-19 Guidelines

 NOTE: For your protection, please review our COVID-19 Guidelines carefully.
-Share them with the facility where you work or would like to work, along with B&BTD’s Guidelines and Health Requirements.
-Ensure the facility is willing to comply.
-Ask them to sign the COVID-19 Facility Waiver and keep a copy of the signed waiver for your files.
+Share them with the facility where you work or would like to work, along with B&BTD’s Guidelines and Health Requirements; ensure they are willing to comply.
+Ask them to sign the COVID-19 Facility Waiver ,and keep a copy of the signed waiver for your files.

 The safety of our Bright & Beautiful therapy dog teams is of our utmost concern.
 These COVID-19 Guidelines provide directions on safe therapy dog visitation.
 There is information on actions to take before, during and after visits, and general safety guidelines for you and your dog in the Addendum.
 Please read everything thoroughly.

 Note: Handlers themselves, or handlers with family members who are elderly, very young or who have an underlying medical condition, should be vigilant.
 Consider putting therapy visits on hold until you feel you feel completely safe making visits.

 Regardless of your personal circumstances, if you don’t feel comfortable making therapy dog visits right now, DON’T!
 B&BTD has waived the monthly visitation requirement at this time.